KostyaKow/SPP/README.md

-**README**

 SPP
 ===

-Scheme interpreter written in modern C++.
+Scheme interpreter written in C++.

 I am trying to write a Scheme interpreter in every language I know.
-I hope to write a version in each of the following languages: C++, C, Scheme, Clojure, Scala, Haskell, ML/OCaml & Erlang.
+I hope to write a version in C++, C, Scheme, Clojure, Scala, Haskell, ML & Erlang.